 - Feeling worthless or hopeless

 - Thoughts of death or suicide

-It’s much less common, but some people are affected by spring and summer SAD.
+Though it is much less common, some people are affected by spring and summer SAD.
 The symptoms are similar, but instead of oversleeping, you’re likely to experience insomnia (trouble sleeping) and anxiety along with a poor appetite and weight loss.

 Unfortunately, there’s no way to totally keep yourself from getting the winter blues.
-The good news is you can do a few things to help lessen the impact.
+The good news is you can do a few ways to treat SAD and help lessen the impact.